March 24, 2026

 What it takes to move from defending your budget to driving the business.

-This isn't an isolated moment.
-In 2026, with macroeconomic growth sluggish and budgets tighter across the board, marketing has become a "show me the money" discipline.
-Marketing budgets have actually grown, now representing 9.4% of company revenue, up from 7.7% in 2024.
-But 59% of CMOs still say their budgets are insufficient, and the share of CEOs and CFOs willing to support long-term brand investment has dropped from 80% to 69% in a single year.
-More money, less trust.
-That's the environment.
+In 2026, with macroeconomic growth sluggish and funds tighter across the board, marketing has become a "show me the money" discipline.
+59% of CMOs still say their budgets are insufficient, while the share of CEOs and CFOs willing to support long-term brand investment has dropped from 80% to 69% in a single year.

 1. Marketing-Sourced Revenue The dollar value of deals that originated from a marketing touchpoint.
 This is the number that ends the "cost center" conversation for good.

 2. LTV:CAC Ratio* A 3:1 or higher ratio means every dollar spent acquiring a customer returns three.
-This is the number that reframes marketing from expense to investment.
+This is the number that reframes marketing from expense to investment. *Check out our Professional Services Marketing Dictionary

 3. Customer Acquisition Cost (CAC) Total marketing and sales spend divided by new customers acquired.
 When CAC trends down while deal size trends up, you've made the efficiency argument in terms any CFO understands.